MariemSameh/BookBazaar/README.md

 BookBazaar - Online Bookstore Platform.
-*Description*: BookBazaar is an online bookstore platform built using ASP.NET Core MVC architecture.
+-*Description*: BookBazaar is an online bookstore platform built using ASP.NET Core MVC architecture.
 The project is structured into several layers and areas to manage both administrative and customer-facing functionalities effectively.
 This repository contains the complete implementation of a multi-layered architecture following the repository and unit of work design patterns, ensuring maintainability, scalability, and separation of concerns.
 *Technologies*:
 - *ASP.NET Core MVC*: Framework for building the web application.
 - *Entity Framework Core*: ORM for interacting with the database.